ZippyPlane/playbook/README.md

-# ZippyPlane Playbook
+# Acme Playbook
 **⚠️ NOTICE**: This is still very much a work in progress.

-This is the ZippyPlane playbook.
+This is the Acme playbook.
 In it, you'll find nearly all of the company's operational knowledge.
 There are some types of information that doesn't live in here, though.

 lthough we're pretty small at the moment, we believe very strongly that **good process and tooling** is an easy win.
 Establishing our policies & processes and setting up our tooling properly is not a lot of effort and is much easier to do **now** than in a few years, once we've started to scale.
 That's why this document exists.
 If you want to read a bit more about this, [Process Street wrote a good ebook](http://c.danny.is/ce063d70893a/The-Complete-Guide-to-Business-Process-Management.pdf).